South Rona: Modern era

 On the east side of the island is a cave that was used for Sunday worship until the church was built in 1912.
 It continued to be used sporadically until 1970.
-The Gaelic name of the cave is "Uamha an Fhuaimhar".
-Translated as the "cave of the giant".
+The Gaelic name of the cave is "Uamha an Fhuaimhar"; this translates to "cave of the giant".
 Thomas C Lethbridge gives a good description of the cave as it appeared in 1950, still with its stone seats and with the altar at the mouth of the cave.
-Archaeologists conducted a small test pit excavation in the early 2000s and found evidence of occupation of the cave from at least the Iron Age on wards.
+Archaeologists conducted a small test pit excavation in the early 2000s and found evidence of occupation of the cave from at least the Iron Age onwards.

-In 1992 Rona was acquired from the government by a Danish owner, who restored Rona Lodge at An Acarsaid Mhór, and built a new landing jetty.
-Rona currently has two permanent residents, the island manager and his wife, who live at Rona Lodge (where B&B and bunkhouse accommodation are available), and who also manage the self-catering cottages at An Acarsaid Thioram.
+In 1992 Rona was acquired from the government by a Danish owner, who restored Rona Lodge at An Acarsaid Mhór and built a new landing jetty.
+Rona currently has one permanent resident, the island manager, who lives at Rona Lodge and also manages the self-catering cottages at An Acarsaid Thioram.
 Transport to the island is by private charter from Portree.
 57.5 ha at the north end of the island remain in the hands of the Ministry of Defence and are part of the BUTEC military range.

 Stamps

 Local stamps have been issued for Rona since 2003.
-The stamps serve visitors to the island who wished to have their mail posted there, and carried to the nearest GPO post box on the mainland.
+The stamps are for visitors to the island who wish to have their mail posted there and carried to the nearest GPO post box on the mainland.